loculus-project/loculus/backend/docs/runtime_view.md

 ## Initial submission

-To submit new sequences, the user (on behalf of a group) calls the `/submit` endpoint and sends unpreprocessed data.
+To submit new sequences, the user (on behalf of a submitting group) calls the `/submit` endpoint and sends unpreprocessed data.
 Data may be compressed using zstd, gzip, bzip2, xz, lzma or zip.
 For each sequence, a new row in the "sequenceEntries" table is created.
 It generates a new accession.
 The version number of the sequence entries is 1.
 The submitter can restrict the usage of the data for a certain time period (at maximum 1 year).
-The license can be changed by any member of the group.
+The license can be changed by any member of the submitting group.
 After the restricted period, the license of the data will be changed to open use.

 Technically, the upload of data happens in two steps.
 The user uploads the data to the backend to persist it.